j-emilsson/pokemon-reddest/README.md

 # Pokémon Reddest

-This is a rom hack of Pokémon Red and Blue, based on the disassemblies, provided by the [pret team](https://github.com/pret).
+This is a ROM hack of Pokémon Red and Blue, based on the disassemblies, provided by the [pret team](https://github.com/pret).

 ## Features